 Be Prepared for a Medical Emergency

 In any medical crisis, it’s best to be prepared.
-Make sure you program all emergency numbers into your cell phone or keep a list by your home phone.
-Important numbers to have handy include fire, police and poison control.
+Make sure you program all emergency numbers into your cell phone or keep a list on your home phone.
+Important numbers to have handy include fire, police, and poison control.
 If you believe you are experiencing a medical emergency, dial 9-1-1.